 A long day…

 Today is the day my friend Annaline and I leave fabled Cinque Terre for storybook Venice.
 From one romantic area of Italy to another.
-I am still traveling with my friend A, ever since hitting mainland Italy after Sicily.
-Today we’re traveling on FlixBus.
-But before we can get to our bus, we need to leave Riomaggiore (our Cinque Terre home base) and get to La Spezia as that’s where FlixBus travels from.
+I have been traveling with my Annaline, since hitting mainland Italy after Sicily.
+(We met at a hostel by the Amalfi Coast.)
+We’re traveling on FlixBus., but to get to our bus, we need to leave Riomaggiore (our Cinque Terre home base) and get to La Spezia as that’s where FlixBus travels from.

 I set my alarm for 8am and had gone to sleep at about 1:10am.
 Not enough sleep.
 Very fast shower.
 We took our bags down the many flights of stairs.
 Even after a couple of days there, the steepness of the upper flights of stairs surprises me.
 My friend went to our hotel dining room for coffee and breakfast while I went to reception to learn the train times.